-The Educational Administration and Leadership graduate and sixth-year certificate program develops leaders for Minnesota's schools.
-We offer graduate certificate tracks that lead to administrative licensure.
+The Educational Administration and Leadership graduate sixth-year program develops leaders for Minnesota's schools.
+The program provides coursework leading to eligibility for an administrative licensure.
 Specific coursework for each administrative licensure is determined through a pre-assessment of Minnesota Licensure Competencies during a student's first semester enrollment in EDAD 601, Introduction to Education.
 During the course, SCSU faculty will review a student's academic and professional credentials and provide a list of courses needed to complete licensure requirements.
 Students may pursue multiple licenses at one time.
 We have "packaged" the licensure tracks into graduate certificate programs so students can be admitted to SCSU and are eligible for financial aid.

-The graduate certificate tracks are competency-based to meet Minnesota state requirements for licensure in:
+The graduate tracks are competency-based to meet Minnesota state requirements for licensure in:

 Upon completion of the program, a graduate will be eligible to apply for specific Minnesota administrative licensure.